Avi0n/MeshCoreOne/docs/User_Guide.md

 2. **Permissions**: Grant permissions for **Notifications** and **Location**.
 Location is needed for sharing your position with other mesh users.
 3. **Discovery**: The app will scan for nearby MeshCore devices using AccessorySetupKit.
 Select your device from the list.
 4. **Pairing**: Follow the on-screen instructions to pair your device.
 Bluetooth permission is requested automatically by AccessorySetupKit during device discovery.
 You may be prompted to enter a device PIN (device-specific).
+5. **Region**: Choose your region (detected from your location when available, or selected manually).
+This narrows the radio presets shown to ones that work in your area.
-5. **Radio Preset**: Choose a starter radio preset to configure frequency, power, and bandwidth quickly.
+6. **Radio Preset**: Choose a starter radio preset to configure frequency, power, and bandwidth quickly.

 ---